-She has exhibited her work in both traditional exhibition and site-specific installations in the United States, United Kingdom, Japan, China, Spain, Israel, Greece and Poland.
+She has exhibited her work in both traditional exhibition and site-specific installations in the United States, England, Wales, Japan, China, Spain, Israel, Greece and Poland.
 Her work has been published in Smithsonian Magazine, Orion Magazine, The New Statesman, Musee Magazine among others.

 Linda Alterwitz contributes to the Las Vegas community and other communities throughout the United States as a writer, juror, curator and educator.
 In 2015, she initiated the Art + Science project for Lenscratch Magazine and is currently the contributing writer for the Art + Science section.
 Her educational programming includes workshops with universities hospitals, and students of all ages and speaking and presentation engagements.
-In 2018 she will be a presenter at the Mayo Clinic Humanities in Medicine symposium.
+In 2018 she will be a presenter at the Mayo Clinic Humanities in Medicine annual symposium.

 VIDEOS ON COMMUNITY